Cubs vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have an implied moneyline win probability of 54.5% in this game.
+- The Cubs have an implied victory probability of 50% according to the moneyline set for this matchup.

-- Chicago has played in 124 games with over/under set, and have combined with opponents to go over the total 65 times (65-55-4).
+- So far this season, Chicago and its opponents have hit the over in 66 of its 125 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!